kpumuk/blog-dmytro/content/stand-with-ukraine.md

 +++
 title = "Stand with Ukraine"
-subtitle = "On February 24, 2022 Russia declared an unprovoked war on Ukraine and launched a full-scale invasion.
-Russia is currently bombing peaceful Ukrainian cities, including schools and hospitals and attacking civilians who are fleeing conflict zones" slug = "stand-with-ukraine" date = 2022-11-07T13:23:41-04:00
+subtitle = "On February 24, 2022, Russia declared an unprovoked war on Ukraine and launched a full-scale invasion.
+Russia is currently bombing peaceful Ukrainian cities, including schools and hospitals, and attacking civilians who are fleeing conflict zones" slug = "stand-with-ukraine" date = 2022-11-07T13:23:41-04:00
 +++

 ![Stand with Ukraine](/images/stand-with-ukraine.svg)

 Russia has invaded Ukraine and already killed tens of thousands of civilians, with many more raped or tortured.
 The death toll keeps climbing.
 It's **genocide**.
 Ukraine needs your help.
-Let's fight back the Russia regime.
+Let's fight back the Russian regime.

 <!--more-->